 HVAC filters come in thicknesses of 1 to 5 inches.
 They come in many sizes.
 Common sizes are 30 x 20 inches, 25 x 20 inches, 25 x 16 inches, and 20 x 20 inches.

-The larger the filter size, the more air can be processed per unit time for any given filter density and fan power.
+The larger the filter surface area, the more air can be processed per unit time for any given filter density and fan power.
 That is the bigger the filter, the more air flow can go through the system if everything else stays the same.
-The thicker fibrous media pleated filters, thicker than 1 inch in general, need changing less often.
+The thicker fibrous media pleated filters, thicker than 1 inch, in general need changing less often.

 Position of Filter in HVAC System